OGGM/oggm/docs/flowlines.rst

-Then, these geometrical widths are corrected so that the altitude-area distribution of the "flowline-glacier" is as close as possible as the actual distribution of the glacier using its full 2D geometry:
+Then, these geometrical widths are corrected so that the altitude-area distribution of the "flowline-glacier" is as close as possible as the actual distribution of the glacier using its full 2D geometry.
+This correction is responsible for the large widths of the main red flowline in its upper part.
+This width increase comes from the two northern glacier sub-catchments that are not included in the main flowline:

 .. ipython:: python